Kia e-Niro reliability & safety

 The Kia gets seven airbags including a driver’s knee airbag, two ISOFIX points (one on each outer rear seat) and a front passenger airbag that’s easy to switch off in order to safely fit a rear-facing child seat in the front, should you need to.

-You also get a full suite of drive aids including autonomous emergency braking, lane-keeping assistance, adaptive cruise control (which maintains your distance from the car in front) and a system to warn if the car senses the driver is getting tired.
+You also get a full suite of drive aids including autonomous emergency braking, lane-keeping assistance, adaptive cruise control (which maintains your distance from the car in front), forward collision avoidance, hill-start assistance and a system to warn if the car senses the driver is getting tired.

 It doesn’t quite get the semi-autonomous level of technology that you can add to the Nissan Leaf can offer, and it’d be good to see blind-spot warning added or offered optionally, but even so the Kia is one of the best cars in its class for standard safety equipment.